 Here’s exactly what you need to do in order to purchase the best life insurance policy you could qualify for:

-- Partner Up – collaborate with an independent life insurance agent.
+Collaborate with an independent life insurance agent.
 You’ll want someone who has your best interest at heart, and is not held captive to a particular life insurance company.
 This way, you’ll receive multiple quotes from multiple carriers.

-- Prepare Ahead of Time – be ready to communicate details about your high blood pressure and health history, in general.
+Be ready to communicate details about your high blood pressure and health history, in general.
 Have your physicians’ contact information on-hand.
 By preparing for the application and exam, you increase your chances of securing better rates.

 Even if you have high blood pressure, you can still have superb quality life insurance with affordable premiums.